cribbslab/mclumi/docs/source/quick_start_guide.rst

 |image0| Figure 1.
 Comparison of performance of the UMI-tools directional method and the Mclumi directional method.

 |image1| Figure 2.
-Performance of all methods.
+Profile of average edit distances of all methods.

 Contact
 -------